Varsha1203/Image-Classification-using-AI/README.md

 # Face-Detection

-The trained model stored its weights in a file name called 'model_weights.h5'
+The model has been trained in a python notebook called 'finalProject.ipynb'.

-The saved model has been loaded in a python notebook called 'savedModel.ipynb'
+The trained model stored its weights in a file name 'model_weights.h5'.
+This saved weights has been loaded in a python notebook called 'savedModel.ipynb'.

-Only file to be run is savedModel.ipynb while it asks for input image name for which you want to find the person face
+Only file to be run is savedModel.ipynb while it asks for input image name for which you want to find the person face.

 Ensure two things before running :